-The rainy (or monsoon) and typhoon seasons in the South Pacific extend from November to April.
+Cyclones and monsoons are more likely to occur between June and December, but major storms have occurred outside this period.
 Severe rainstorms can cause flooding and landslides, resulting in significant loss of life and extensive damage to infrastructure, and hampering the provision of essential services.
 Disruptions to air services and to water and power supplies may also occur.
-Keep informed of regional weather forecasts, avoid disaster areas and follow the advice of local authorities.
+Stay informed of regional weather forecasts, avoid disaster areas and follow the instructions of local authorities.

 There is no resident Canadian government office in Palau.
 You can obtain consular assistance and further information from the Embassy of Australia in Pohnpei, Micronesia, under the Canada-Australia Consular Services Sharing Agreement.

 Register with the Australian government to receive email updates on situations and events that could affect your safety while in Palau.

 Pohnpei - Embassy of Australia

 The High Commission of Canada in Canberra, Australia, has consular responsibility for Palau.

 For emergency consular assistance, call the Embassy of Australia in Pohnpei and follow the instructions.
 At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 The decision to travel is your choice and you are responsible for your personal safety abroad.
 We take the safety and security of Canadians abroad very seriously and provide credible and timely information in our Travel Advice to enable you to make well-informed decisions regarding your travel abroad.